 What’s the recall value of companies like Geico or Aflac?
 Insanely high, thanks to their quirky mascots.
 You can pull off the same trick!
 Create a pest-fighting mascot, maybe a fearless termite with a battle cap or a cockroach superhero called “Captain Clean Zone.”
 A mascot adds a layer of personality to your brand, making it more memorable and approachable.

-Take it a step further by putting your mascot on social media or even dressing up someone on your team for community events.
+Take it a step further by featuring your mascot on social media or by dressing up a team member for community events.
 When people think of pests, they’re more likely to think of the fun guy who’ll handle them.
+Creative pest control ads featuring your mascot could easily go viral with the right tone.

 2. Host Community Pest Awareness Classes